tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 [openDesk User Importer](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images/user-import/)
 script or container.

-For example you get a `default` and `default-admin` account by running the following snippet, after settings the appropriate values in the first three lines.
+In the following snippet, after defining the values of the first three lines and executing the command, you get two accounts, `default` and `default-admin`:

 ```shell
 ADMINISTRATOR_PASSWORD=<your_administrator_password_see_above>